Adjusted chi-square test for degree-corrected block models: Introduction

-Compared to model selection, goodness-of-fit testing is a more general problem.
-When applied sequentially, such tests can also be used for model selection.
-However, their utility goes beyond model selection and they can be used to test against a wide range of alternatives.
-They also provide a quantitative and baseline-normalized measure of how well the model fits in various situations.
-On the other hand, the ability to simultaneously test against many alternatives can be considered a weakness.
-To quote L. Breiman~\cite{breiman2001statistical}: \begin{quote} ``Work by Bickel, Ritov and Stoker (2001)~\cite{bickel2006tailor} shows that goodness-of-fit tests have very little power unless the direction of the alternative is precisely specified.
-The implication is that omnibus goodness-of-fit tests, which test in many directions simultaneously, have little power, and will not reject until the lack of fit is extreme.'' \end{quote} In our experiments, we have found the opposite to be true for current network models.
-It is possible to construct powerful tests, without specifying the direction of the alternative, for one of the most established family of network models.
-For example, we empirically demonstrate that the tests we develop for DCSBM are extremely powerful against a latent-variable community-structured model outside the DCSBM family (cf. Section~\ref{sec:roc}).
-Moreover, for the majority of the real networks that we tested, the null hypothesis of a DCSBM with small number of communities is strongly rejected (cf.~Section~\ref{sec:fb100:got:testing}).
+In our experiments, we have found the opposite to be true for current network models.
+It is possible to construct powerful tests, without specifying the direction of the alternative, for one of the most established families of network models.
+For example, we demonstrate both theoretically and empirically that the tests we develop for DCSBM are extremely powerful against a latent-variable community-structured model outside the DCSBM family (cf. Sections~\ref{sec:consist:DCLVM} and~\ref{sec:roc}).
+Moreover, for the majority of the real networks that we tested, the null hypothesis of a DCSBM with a small number of communities is strongly rejected (cf.~Section~\ref{sec:fb100:got:testing}).
 This is all the more surprising given that the DCSBM is considered the state-of-the-art in modeling real community-structured networks.